gomathishankar28/ms2_desi_wagon/README.md

 ##  **Existing Features**

-*   **Title** - Allows the user to easily recognise the brand of “Voyage”.
+*   **Title** - Allows the user to easily recognise the brand of “Desi Wagon”.
 If the user clicks on the logo, it will return the users to the “Home” section as they would expect.
 *   **Navigation Bar** - Allows the user to easily navigate the website's sections and find what they are looking for with ease
 *   **Landing Page** - Allows the user to know about Desiwagon. carousel with 3 slides showing who they are, what they offer and a CTA button to place the order respectively.
 *   **Schedule** - Allows user to know the Schedule of the wagon for a week.